ElliottRawdon/Facial-Recognition-Front-End/README.md

 3. run "npm start"
 4. Do the same for the back-end server linked "https://github.com/ElliottRawdon/Face-Recognition-Server"

-Note: The entries updater & username is included in the server portion which will be in the live demo which will be uploaded shortly.
+Note: This is the core app displaying functionality.
+The entries updater & username is included in the server portion which will be included in the live demo coming shortly.